suborbital/reactr/README.md

 ### Groups

 A hive `Group` is a set of `Result`s that belong together.
 If you're familiar with Go's `errgroup.Group{}`, it is similar.
-Adding results to a group will allow you to collect many jobs, and then evaluate them later, together.
+Adding results to a group will allow you to evaluate them all together at a later time.
 ```golang
 grp := hive.NewGroup()